Sharpen on a whetstone for the best edge

 5

-Soak a water stone for 5-10 minutes, set it on a non-slip surface, and draw the blade across the coarse side at a consistent 15-20 degree angle, alternating sides until a burr forms along the full edge.
-Switch to the fine side and repeat with lighter pressure to refine the edge.
+Soak a dual-grit whetstone for 5-10 minutes, then draw the blade across the coarse side at a consistent 15-20 degree angle, alternating sides until a burr forms along the full edge.
+Switch to the fine side and repeat with lighter pressure to polish the bevel.

 Why It Works